KerbalMissile/RP-1-Full-Thrust/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

-Waterfall is a soft dependency because RP-1 Full Thrust changes the Waterfall plumes of Hydrolox Engines to be much better, but RP-1 Full Thrut works perfectly fine without Waterfall
+Waterfall is a soft dependency because RP-1 Full Thrust changes the Waterfall plumes of Hydrolox Engines to be much better, but RP-1 Full Thrust still works perfectly fine without Waterfall.

 ------------------------------------------------------------------------------------------------------------------------------------